\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 You swim for 200 seconds.
 How many minutes and seconds is that?

-200 s = min + s
+200 s = min and s

-• You get 3 minutes, with 20 seconds left over, so: $$ \begin{aligned}[t] 200 \, \text{s} &= (3 \times 60 \, \text{s}) + 20 \, \text{s} \\ &= 3 \, \text{min} + 20 \, \text{s} \end{aligned} $$
+The division gives a quotient of 3 (minutes) and a remainder of 20 (seconds).$$\begin{aligned}200 \, \text{s} &= (3 \times 60 \, \text{s}) + 20 \, \text{s} \\ &= 3 \, \text{min} \, 20 \, \text{s}\end{aligned}$$So, 200 seconds is 3 minutes and 20 seconds.

 24-Hour Time Format